USF-CS315-F23/USF-CS315-F23.github.io/guides/cache-memory.md

 ```

 ## Fully-Associative Caches

 Before describing set-associative caches, it is useful to first understand how fully-associative caches work.
 In a fully-associative cache, an address can map to any cache slot, not just one like in the direct-mapped cache.
 In a direct-mapped cache it is possible to have cache slots that go unused because no addresses mapped to the unused slots during program execution.
 This usually does not happen for small caches, but can happen as the size of the cache increases.
-To avoid a situation which we have unused cache slots a fully associative cache is the most flexible.
+To avoid a situation in which we have unused cache slots a fully associative cache is the most flexible.
 However, this flexibility comes at a cost.
 When we get an address request we need to compare the address tag with all the slot tags.
 In code this requires a loop to check the tag in each cache slot.
 In hardware this comparison can be done in parallel, but it requires quite a bit of logic to achieve this.
 While fully-associative caches are too expense for regular cache memory, they are used in very specific situations, such as in hardware support for virtual memory.

 We can use the same structure we did for direct mapped caches:
 ```